rphii/bd/README.md

 - `clean` clean the mess
 - `clean build` basically rebuild

+## What does it do?
+- It's a simple build tool for C projects
+- Its instructions on what to build are directly stored within the file itself
+- You can choose between four different [build types](#types-of-projects-prjtype).
+- It makes sure to recompile a file if their dependency (either header file or library) was modified

 ## Colors
 I picked colors for the following states:
 - cyan = compiling